tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 * Did you have any failed builds?
 If so, why?
 * Did your changes conflict?

+Note: Laptops closed.
-Note: These were very small changes.
+  These were very small changes.
   Some changes last days… weeks…

----
+--

 <img src="images/merge.png">